AaronCamer/Data-Analysis-on-an-Esports-Season/README.md

 # LCK Spring 2021 League of Legends Data Analysis

-This data analysis is presented in order to give recommendation to the teams participating in the LCK Spring 2021 in terms of Team Compositions, Player champions ban, Team side selection.
+This data analysis is presented in order to give recommendation to the teams participating in the LCK Spring 2021 in terms of Team Compositions, Champions banned or picked, and Team side selection.

 ## Introduction